-Employees based in the United States and Japan of China Airlines Co., Ltd. and subsidiaries are members of the United States and Japan government retirement benefit plans.
-Subsidiaries should appropriate a specific portion to retirement benefit plans.
-The obligation to the government retirement benefit plans of China Airlines Co., Ltd. and subsidiaries is to appropriate a specific portion amount.
+Employees of the Group's subsidiaries in the United States and Japan are members of the United States and Japan government retirement benefit plans.
+Subsidiaries should appropriate a specific amount to retirement benefit plans.
+The obligation to the government retirement benefit plans of the Group is to appropriate a specific amount.